shawlc/ghana-weather-app/README.md

 I developed this application for my Javascript course in Spring 2019 and as my capstone project for the Masters of Science in Applied Geosciences at UPenn.

 The app can be viewed at http://leoshaw.pythonanywhere.com/.
+It may take some time to load when accessing for the first time.

 This application uses a Flask backend and can be deployed by typing the following commands into your bash terminal: